 Books checked out at the very end of the school year are not due back until the beginning of the next school year.
 There are no designated library hours over the summer break.
 Contact the main office to schedule your visit with the library administrative assistant.

-Study hall passes (written permission in the student agenda book) Study hall passes are honored when the library has one or fewer classes scheduled in its main space.
+Study hall passes are honored when the library has one or fewer classes scheduled in its main space.
 A total of four students (first come, first served) from each designated study hall will be permitted per library period open to such passes.
-Pre-signed passes do not count toward the limit of four passes.
-Students with study hall passes must sign in at the accessioning table (at the main doors) upon entering the library and stamp their agenda page or pass at the circulation desk upon their arrival and departure.
-There is more latitude by the library staff given to students on study hall passes; that is, such patrons are not necessarily expected to be diligently working on specific projects.
-Though no non-academic computer games are allowed, they may surf acceptable web sites and/or talk quietly.
+Students initiate passes to the library using the online ehallpass system, and these are approved either by study hall proctors or by subject teachers who wish their own students to use the library’s resources specifically for a class project (This latter situation is the only type of pass honored during a student’s lunch).
+There is more latitude by the library staff given to students on study hall passes not issued by subject teachers; that is, such patrons are not necessarily expected to be diligently working on specific projects.
+Students may surf acceptable web sites (no violent games, please!) and/or talk quietly.
+All visitors must have their ehallpasses tagged as “arrived” upon their arrival and designated as “returning” upon their departure at the library’s entrance.
+One visit per school day is encouraged in order to accommodate all students wishing to enjoy the library’s resources.

-Students can learn which pre-signed and study hall periods are available to them by checking the daily announcements.
+Students can learn which study hall periods are available to them by checking the daily announcements and inquiring about the email sent to faculty/staff by Ms. Bower near the end of each school day.

-As of February 2010, the library no longer accepts non-standard passes, and students presenting them will be sent directly back to their classroom or study hall.
-Study hall students should present their signed agenda book only, and pre-signed pass students should only present the standard (usually yellow) printed passes.
-Students whose names appear on the library restricted list may not work in the library on any type of pass until their library obligations are resolved.
+Students whose names appear on the library restricted list may not work in the library on a study hall pass until their library obligations are resolved.
 The restricted list is updated every month.
-Students on pass restriction may not visit the library on any type of pass.
+Students on pass restriction may not visit the library.

 The library has one photocopier machine, several black-and-white printers and one color printer for student use.
 There is a fee of ten cents per page for the photocopier and twenty cents per page for the color printer.
 Black-and-white copies are free to students (up to ten pages per research article); a fee of ten cents per page is assessed for amounts over the ten-page limit for black-and-white copies.
+Color print-outs are 20 cents per page.
 Students are encouraged to share documents electronically via Google Drive, rather than print, whenever possible.

 The EHS Library adheres to the rules of the East Penn School District and its current Acceptable Use Policy.
 Near each library computer is an easily-read reminder containing the information immediately below.